-If you're a fangirl, then you will enjoy page after page of firsthand information from the people closest to the comic and film, including Millar himself.
-As a matter of fact, you can read ready made rebuttals for some of the criticism Millar knows he's going to face for this film.
+If you're a fangirl, you'll enjoy page after page of firsthand information from the people closest to the comic and film, including Millar himself.
+As a matter of fact, you can read ready-made rebuttals for some of the criticism Millar knows he'll face for this film.

 Anyway, back to the point, nobody protests graphic violence in comics.
-Personally, I find violence on the page of a comic far more palatable and it's almost always more thought out and intellectually delivered within graphic novels than it is in film.
+Personally, I find violence on the page of a comic far more palatable.
+It's almost always more thought out and intellectually delivered within graphic novels than it is in film.
 Because the artists drawing the panels are considering factors like composition and balance, which is sometimes ignored on film in favor of sensationalism or exploitation.

 One of the most interesting parts of the book is hearing how the creators prepared themselves for that and what their thought process was during the initial creation of the material.
 It's really interesting stuff, and nice to have it all in one place written down.